flareair/ie7_form/README.md

 Tested with node.js 6.2+ on Ubuntu 14.04

-Browsers: IE7+, anover modern browsers
+Browsers: IE7+, another modern browsers

 ## To start: